 How do you know when a baby is teething?
-While teething symptoms can easily be confused for something else, a few tell-tale signs can help you figure out if it’s indeed teething and not the common cold.
+While teething symptoms can easily be confused for something else, a few tell-tale signs can help you figure out if it’s teething and not the common cold.

 A fussy baby, eating less, and irritable will always drive any mama sick with worry.
 It’s easy to assume they have a cold or picked up a bug.
 However, it isn’t always the case.
-Sometimes, the sudden change in behavior stressing many parents in the world is simply because of teething.
+Sometimes, the sudden change in behaviour stressing many parents in the world is simply because of teething.

 Teething, an exciting yet nerve-wracking milestone for any baby, is when a baby’s teeth first come through their gums.
-It’s an integral part of their development, as teeth help your little one chew, speak, and smile.
+It’s integral to their development, as teeth help your little one chew, speak, and smile.

 Teeth Eruption Timeline

-Teething can begin as early as three months, but it usually erupts between 4 and 7 months.
+Teething can begin as early as three months but usually erupts between 4 and 7 months.
 The first teeth are usually the central incisors, the two teeth at the bottom.
 You can refer to our chart below to reference when you can expect your baby’s teeth to come through.

-If you think your child’s teeth eruption is a bit behind, it isn’t uncommon.
+It isn’t uncommon to think your child’s teeth eruption is a bit behind.
 According to Woodhill Dental Specialties, genetics, vitamin deficiencies, low birth weight or premature birth, and developmental disorders can be why your baby’s teeth may erupt late.

-However, MedlinePlus recommends that you consult a pediatric dentist if your baby still has no teeth by nine months of age.
+However, MedlinePlus recommends that you consult a pediatric dentist if your baby still has no teeth by nine months.